Inamdarpushkar/CNN_ObjectDetection/README.md

 ### Credits

 This project has used openly licensed Planet satellite images collected over the San Francisco Bay area, and provided by a Kaggle user.
-1. Satellite Image Agency: Planet's Open California dataset: https://www.planet.com/products/open-california/
+1. Planet Labs, Inc. is an American private Earth imaging company: https://www.planet.com/products/open-california/
 2. Provided by a Kaggle user: rhammel @ https://www.kaggle.com/rhammell/ships-in-satellite-imagery/data